karun012/doctest-discover/README.md

 {-# OPTIONS_GHC -F -pgmF doctest-discover #-}
 ```

-Use this file as the main for the test-suite in your cabal file:
+Use it as the main for the test-suite in your cabal file:
 ```cabal
 test-suite cooler-doctests
   default-language:   Haskell2010